Clarivy/GameOfLife-Homework/README.md

 ### Rules Implementation Guide

-Notice:

-- Except for the **Generations Rule**, the state of a cell is always 0 (dead) or 1(alive).
-- The distance we discussed here are all **relative distance**, and they are calculated within the format of a matrix.
-Which means Euclidean Distance is not correct !

 #### Colorised Rule

 The colorised rule is a variant of the original game.
 Now the living cells are all colored with one of the two different colors, red and blue.
 When a cell is born, its color will be decided by the major color of its three lived neighbors.